hashicorp/consul-k8s/README.md

 ### Terraform

-This folder contains a Terraform configuration that can be used to setup an example cluster.
+The `terraform/` folder contains a Terraform configuration that can be used to setup an example cluster.
 This is the easiest and most automated way to setup a demo cluster.